-• The acquisition of Breaker Resources NL (Roe Gold Project) which was completed in June 2023 (see Note 20).
-This resulted in an increase in exploration & evaluation assets (Note 10)
+The acquisition of Breaker Resources NL (Roe Gold Project) which was completed in June 2023 (see Note 20).
+This resulted in an increase in exploration and evaluation assets (Note 10)

-For a detailed discussion about the Group's performance and financial position please refer to our operating and financial review on pages 6 to 16.
+For a detailed discussion about the Group's performance and financial position please refer to our operating and financial review on pages 10 to 14 and 32 to 37.